-Our on-campus and off-campus Outreach services provide instruction in all areas of the Expanded Core Curriculum during the school day, evenings, weekends, and summer.
+Our on-campus and off-campus Statewide Service’s Outreach programming provides instruction in all areas of the Expanded Core Curriculum during the school day, evenings, weekends, and summer.

 Outreach Student Activities